Who is FM:Systems and what do they do?

 To help facilities teams effectively manage even the most demanding building portfolios, FM:Systems created FM:Interact, a Cloud-based Integrated Workplace Management System (IWMS).
 FM:Interact helps facility and real estate professionals improve the management of their space, occupancy, assets, moves, maintenance, leases and property.
 FM:Interact has helped organizations reduce operating costs, improve employee productivity and improve facility processes that impact the entire organization.
 FM:Systems works with a variety of industries including corporate, technology, government, higher education, healthcare and energy and does business throughout the Americas, Africa, Europe and Asia Pacific.

-Now that I’ve given you a little background on what FM:Systems does, I’ll get to the topic of this post–our Best Practices for Space Management guide.
+Now that I’ve given you a little background on what FM:Systems does, I’ll get to the topic of this post–our Best Practices for Office Space Management guide.

 Introduction of the Best Practices for Space Management Guide

-Understanding space is a critical component of effective facility management practice.
+Understanding space is a critical component of facility management best practices.
 It is the foundation for occupancy management as well as move management, strategic planning, room reservations, facility maintenance, real estate management and more.
 The purpose of this guide is to share with you the best practices that have been developed in the facility management profession over the past several decades, explain key decisions that organizations must make and discuss current trends in the use of workspace.

 The Making of the Best Practices Series